coreyhaines/coreyhaines.github.io/_posts/2014-05-18-four-second-tests.markdown

 <iframe width="420" height="315" src="//www.youtube.com/embed/rQOsJEzxuZo" frameborder="0" allowfullscreen></iframe>

 For me, this pause is too much, especially when running it frequently.
 For every change I make, I like to run the tests to make sure I haven't broken any previous functionality.
 Waiting 4 seconds each time, with this sort of pause, can be frustrating.
-DHH seems to imply that this speed is plenty fast as a trade-off for the increased complexity any sort of isolation brings.
-Let's see if we can do better.
+However, some people may be concerned that the techniques for speeding this up would add complexity to the code base that would negate any speed gains we'd get.
+Let's see if we can get faster without adding complexity to the codebase.

 Let's take a look at using my very simple <a href="/posts/active-record-spec-helper/">"only load active record" technique</a>, which doesn't require any changes to your design, and, thus, no added complexity.
 In fact, it can help minimize complexity by highlighting unnecessary or too many dependencies.